kstenerud/streamux/README.md

 | Request A     |               |
 | Request B     | Initialize    |

-Upon receiving the "server" peer's initialize message, the "client" peer would realize that initialization failed, and end the session.
+Upon receiving the "server" peer's initialize message, the "client" peer would run the same negotiation algorithm, realize that initialization failed, and end the session.

 ### Negotiation Examples